 Here is an example of very suspicious reviews that are not meaningful anyway.

-Fortunately, for legal reasons, some plugins support the indication that a review comes from an external source, if that is the case:
+Fortunately, for legal reasons, some plugins support the note that a review comes from an external source, if that is the case:

-Challenge the shop owner: Can you view and handle his products somewhere in Switzerland?
-Make an appointment and do just that.
-However, do not specify in advance which item you want to view – otherwise, the shop owner could determine exactly this item himself.
-Test whether he has some kind of stock and really knows the products.
+Challenge the shop owner: Can you view and handle their products somewhere in Switzerland?
+Make an appointment and do exactly that.
+However, do not specify in advance which item you want to view – otherwise the shop owner could determine exactly this item themselves.
+Test whether they have a kind of warehouse and really know the products.

-What we at michelangelo intimo are doing against this dropshipping trend
+What we at michelangelo intimo do against this dropshipping trend

-With the quality brands Zimmerli, HANRO, ISA bodywear and VINZ Silkwear we sell products that are not very easy to copy and are known worldwide.
-Nevertheless, we want to raise awareness among our customers on this topic with this post, for example.
+With the quality brands Zimmerli, HANRO, ISA bodywear, and VINZ Silkwear, we sell products that cannot be easily copied and are known worldwide.
+Nevertheless, we want to raise awareness among our customers about the topic, e.g., with this article.

 Our imprint has been set up as suggested.
 You will also find our extract from the commercial register there.

 We do not cheat.
-We do a lot to ensure that our customers from Switzerland, who buy products from us, write product reviews.
+We do a lot to ensure that our customers from Switzerland, who buy the products from us, write product reviews.
 However, this is an almost hopeless endeavor (who likes to write reviews!).
 Nevertheless, we do not buy reviews.
-We want real opinions from our real customers and not a purchased opinion, for example, from a South Korean.
+We want genuine opinions from our real customers and not a purchased opinion, e.g., from a South Korean.

-We regularly write a Newsletter, with which our customers notice that we deal with our products and manufacturers and want to offer you the best of the best Swiss brands.
+We regularly write a Newsletter, with which our customers notice that we engage with our products and manufacturers and want to offer them the best of the best Swiss brands.